mre/endler.dev/content/2025/repeat-yourself/index.md

 ## Why People Love DRY

-Why is the DRY principle so prevalent in software development?

-One reason is to avoid bugs.
 The common wisdom is that if you repeat yourself, you have to fix the same bug in multiple places, but if you have a shared abstraction, you only have to fix it once.

 Another reason why we avoid repetition is that it makes us feel clever.